 - Seventy percent of Americans oppose the use of federal funds for abstinence-only sex education programs that prohibit teaching about the use of condoms and contraception for the prevention of unintended pregnancies and STDs.

 Advocates for Youth and SIECUS, “Americans Oppose Abstinence-Only Education Censoring Information on Contraception,” 1999.

 Comprehensive sexuality education helps teenagers delay sex and protects their health.

 - A review of a large body of evaluation research on programs to prevent teenage pregnancy found conclusive evidence that comprehensive sex education programs do not increase sexual activity or hasten the onset of first intercourse.
 To the contrary, several of these programs have been shown to delay the onset of sex or increase condom or other contraceptive use among sexually active teens.

 Douglas Kirby, Ph.D., Emerging Answers: Research Findings on Programs to Reduce Teen Pregnancy, The National Campaign to Prevent Teen Pregnancy, May 2001.

-- In an evaluation of 19 sex education programs, 12 programs – 11 of which included information about abstinence and contraception and 1 of which is an intervention for elementary school children and their parents – helped delay timing of first sex; 11 programs increased condom use among sexually active teens.
+- In an evaluation of 19 sex education programs, 12 programs – 11 of which included information about abstinence and contraception and 1 of which is an intervention for elementary school children and their parents – helped delay the timing of first sex; 11 programs increased condom use among sexually active teens.

-Advocates for Youth, Science and Success: Sex Education and Other Programs That Work to Prevent Teen Pregnancy, HIV & Sexually Transmitted Infections, 2003.
+Advocates for Youth, Science, and Success: Sex Education and Other Programs That Work to Prevent Teen Pregnancy, HIV & Sexually Transmitted Infections, 2003.

 - The Centers for Disease Control & Prevention note that “research has clearly shown that the most effective programs [to prevent the spread of HIV/AIDS] are comprehensive ones that include a focus on delaying sexual behavior and provide information on how sexually active young people can protect themselves.”